DeathByCode89/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. It is a good file that cuts iron without making a noise - Command that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 8. Save current state of directory - Command that writes into the file ls_cwd_content the result of the command ls -la.
 9. Duplicate last line - Command that duplicates the last line of the fileiacta
-10. No more javascript - Command that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+10. No more javascript - Command that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
+11. Don't just count your directories, make your directories count - Command counts the number of directories and sub-directories in the current directory and hidden.